banjo/spa-runner/README.md

 ### Wait for element

 The script will run after the element has been rendered.
 Uses `document.querySelector`.
 If not provided, it will run as usual.

+### Is debug

+Adds basic logging in case you want to debug something.
+Defaults to `false`.